Vyral/kenneth-kelly/drafts/2017-07-28-how-taxes-and-insurance-figure-into-va-loans.md

 I would advise you to bundle your insurance if you can.
 If you combine your homeowners insurance with your car insurance, you could get up to a 20% reduction in the overall rate.

 Like I always say, it doesn’t cost a penny to talk, so if you have any questions at all, give me a call.
-I’d be happy to help!
+I’d be happy to help\!